RfidResearchGroup/ChameleonUltra/docs/troubleshooting.md

 ## InvalidException: Device unsupported cmd

-You need to update the firmware of you Chameleon.
+You need to update the firmware of your Chameleon.